Everyone

 You must also have good reason for the dismissal. |

-If you believe you have been dismissed unfairly, you can raise a personal grievance. |
+If you believe you have been dismissed unfairly, you can raise a An action that an employee can take against a current or former employer when they have an employment issue they cannot resolve. |

 You must give notice according to the provisions of the employment agreement.
-You can, however, dismiss an employee for proven serious misconduct without giving notice or making payment for the notice period.
-You must, as always, have a good reason, and follow a fair and proper process. |
+You can, however, dismiss an employee for proven serious misconduct without giving notice or making payment for the The amount of time between giving notice and the date the employment relationship ends. |

 Dismissal